Skip to Content

 Cajun powdered spice blend

-The way that a Louisiana gumbo is thickened is, in large part, what distinguishes it from other stew or soups.
-Basically, there are 3 ways to thicken gumbo: a filé powder, a roux or with okra.
+The way that Louisiana gumbo is thickened is, in large part, what distinguishes it from other stew or soups.
+There are 3 ways to thicken gumbo: a filé powder, a roux or with okra.
 Here’s a summary of each.

 Filé powder: